rosettatype/handjet/README.md

 ![Handjet’s wght axis animation](docs/animations/Handjet-wght-animation.gif?raw=true)
 ![Handjet’s ELGR axis animation](docs/animations/Handjet-ELGR-animation.gif?raw=true)

-## Warning about rendering

-The font may show unwanted visual artifacts in small sizes in Safari/Webkit due to the specifics of the default rendering setup.
-Change the default anti-aliasing setting in your CSS to eliminate them: `-webkit-font-smoothing: antialiased` (for example).

 ## The story

 In autumn 2018, I had the opportunity to teach type design to a group of talented graphic design students at the [Faculty of Fine Arts in Brno](https://www.favu.vut.cz/en/studios/graphic-design2).
 Their first exercise was to build a simple element-based font that would be tailored to work well with [handjet printers](https://duckduckgo.com/?q=handjet+printer&ia=images).
 The handjet’s 32-pixel vertical matrix defined the constraints, the only contour to draw was the shape of the element, and the rest of the design job was “only” a matter of placing the elements on the grid to form letters.
 The clocks were ticking and the students were fierce.
 Most of them had their font with basic English and Czech alphabets done by the end of the day!